microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/protectionpolicybase.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Protection Policy represents the plan defined by the Global Admin (or SharePoint Online Admin for SharePoint Online/OneDrive & Exchange Online Admin for Exchange Online) for protecting the M365 data of an organization.
-It will contain details of what data to protect, when to protect it and for what time period to retain the protected data for a single M365 service.
+Contains details about protection policies applied to Microsoft 365 data in an organization.
+Protection policies are defined by the Global Admin (or the SharePoint Online Admin or Exchange Online Admin) and include what data to protect, when to protect it, and for what time period to retain the protected data for a single Microsoft 365 service.
-This is an abstract type.

 This is the base type for [sharePointProtectionPolicy](../resources/sharepointprotectionpolicy.md), [exchangeProtectionPolicy](../resources/exchangeprotectionpolicy.md) and [onedriveForBusinessProtectionPolicy](../resources/onedriveforbusinessprotectionpolicy.md).